oleg-agapov/oleg-agapov.github.io/src/components/cv.md

 Warsaw, Poland

+Working on BI, data platform and analytics:

+- Creating and maintaining reports for the board of investors
-Taking care of BI part of data platform:
+- Taking care of Looker: managing users, connections, documentation, projects, etc
+- Working on creating of data models for the variety of domains (finance, marketing, product, etc)
+- Consulting our startups about analytics (both tech and business parts)
+- Tech stach:
+    - Snowflake

-- Looker as BI tools
+    - Looker
+    - dbt
-- Snowflake as database
+    - python
-- ...
+    - docker

 ### Data Analyst – GOG.COM